Harry Kent (architect): Congregational Church

 Kent and his extended family were all active Congregationalists at a time when that Christian denomination was very influential in the upper middle classes of Sydney society and business.
 Much of his firm's work came from the church and members of its parishes.
 Despite his father leaving the church in 1879 for the Anglican Church of Australia, Kent maintained a lifelong dedication to the Congregational church.

 Strathfield

-Kent was for many years a resident of Strathfield, New South Wales, and designed a number of buildings in the district.
+Kent was for many years a resident of Strathfield, and designed a number of buildings in the district.
 These include: